 State Employee Charitable Giving Campaign

-Montana’s State Employee Charitable Giving Campaign (SEGC), part of the State Human Resources Division, supports nonprofits by servicing state employees who wish to donate locally.
-The SEGC campaign gives these donors direct easy access to approved organizations for giving, organizations selected through an application process facilitated by Submittable.
+Montana’s State Employee Charitable Giving Campaign (SECGC), part of the State Human Resources Division, supports nonprofits by servicing state employees who wish to donate locally.
+The SECGC campaign gives these donors direct easy access to approved organizations for giving, organizations selected through an application process facilitated by Submittable.
 Eligible groups include Montana 501(c)3’s that are independent, affiliated with nonprofit federations, or affiliated with federations.

-As of November 2018, the SEGC had helped facilitate $435,827 in total giving for 2018—in previous years over $500,000 in funds has been distributed within Montana communities.
-Nonprofit organizations that participate in an SEGC campaign are also eligible to take part in an annual Campaign Kickoff Event in the state capital’s rotunda to celebrate the program and further engage with state employees who are potential donors.
+As of November 2018, the SECGC had helped facilitate $435,827 in total giving for 2018—in previous years over $500,000 in funds has been distributed within Montana communities.
+Nonprofit organizations that participate in an SECGC campaign are also eligible to take part in an annual Campaign Kickoff Event in the state capital’s rotunda to celebrate the program and further engage with state employees who are potential donors.

 Founded in 1988 in Fort Collins, CO, New Belgium Brewing is an employee-owned business that helped spearhead the U.S. craft beer movement.
 New Belgium is dedicated to environment protection—they’ve had an in-house sustainability department since 2003 and in 2009 put into place the largest private solar array in the state of Colorado at the time.
 In addition to sustainability initiatives, partnerships, and advocacy, New Belgium supports nonprofits and community development through grants, in-kind donations, and volunteering.